Zimmi48/Touch-Snake/README.md

 Availability
 ------------

-Touch Snake is available on [Google Play](https://play.google.com/store/apps/details?id=com.zimmisapps.touchsnake).
+Touch Snake is available for free on [Google Play](https://play.google.com/store/apps/details?id=com.zimmisapps.touchsnake).

 It is not available yet on the Apple App Store because we don't want to pay Apple $99/year for a few more downloads.
 If you are an iPhone developper and would like to help, contact us.